Nurses wanted: Swamped hospitals scramble for pandemic help

 The University of Iowa’s College of Nursing is also trying to get graduates into the workforce quickly.
 It worked to fast-track students’ transcripts to the Iowa Board of Nursing so they could get licensed sooner upon graduating, said Anita Nicholson, associate dean for undergraduate programs.

-Nicholson said the college also scheduled senior internships earlier than normal and created a program that allows students to gain experience by working at University of Iowa Hospitals and Clinics in Iowa City under a nurse’s supervision.
-Those students aren’t caring for coronavirus patients, but their work frees up other nurses to treat those who are infected, Nicholson said.
+Nicholson said the college also scheduled senior internships earlier than normal and created a program that allows students to gain hospital experience under a nurse’s supervision.
+Those students aren’t caring for coronavirus patients, but their work frees up nurses to do so, Nicholson said.

 “The sooner we can get our graduates out and into the workforce, the better,” she said.